 TB752 was manufactured by Vickers-Armstrong at the Castle Bromwich factory and was handed over to the RAF at 33 MU, Lyneham on the 21st February 1945.
-The aircraft was one of 1054 Mk XVI's built of which some 27 survive today.
+The aircraft was one of 1054 Mk XVI's built, of which some 27 survive today.
 TB752 entered service with the RAF during March 1945 with No.66(F) Squadron at Linton-on-Ouse and was allotted the squadron code LZ-F. Later she moved to Fairwood Common (No.11 Armament Practice Camp) with No.66 Squadron for an Air Firing and Bombing course.
 After returning to 66 Squadron, the aircraft carried out several missions.
-On one of them when being flown by PO D Hugo, on return to base it was found that only one wheel would work.
+On one of them, flown by PO D Hugo, it was found that only one wheel would work on return to base.
 The aircraft was classified as Cat AC (badly damaged) and was removed to No.409 Repair and Salvage Unit.
-After repair it was issued to 403 (Wolf) Squadron of the RCAF.
+After repair, it was issued to 403 (Wolf) Squadron of the RCAF.

-In the space of only two weeks TB752 was responsible for destroying no less than four German aircraft including two of the formidable FW 190s.
-On the 3rd May 1945 F/O Fred Town destroyed an Helll in occupied Denmark.
+In the space of only two weeks, TB752 was responsible for destroying no less than four German aircraft, including two of the formidable FW 190s.
+On the 3rd May 1945, F/O Fred Town destroyed an He 111 in occupied Denmark.
 This was to be ‘The Final Victory’ of a German warplane in WW2 by an allied aircraft.
 Hence the ‘Final Victory’ painting by GAVA Michael Turner which is now displayed in the Spitfire Hall.

-During this time the aircraft was robbed of many parts in order to keep the Spitfires flying with the Battle of Britain Memorial Flight airworthy.
-In due time TB752 would have been scrapped but yet again a new lease of life reared its head when Thanet District Council pleaded with the authorities to let the aircraft remain at Manston.
+During this time, the aircraft was robbed of many parts in order to keep other Spitfires flying with the Battle of Britain Memorial Flight airworthy.
+In due time, TB752 would have been scrapped but, yet again, a new lease of life reared its head when Thanet District Council pleaded with the authorities to let the aircraft remain at Manston.
 Council power won and the aircraft remained in situ though in a progressive deteriorating state due to its exposure to the elements of nature.
 Fate was once again to take a hand when the Medway Branch of the Royal Aeronautical Society were searching for an aircraft to restore as a replacement for the non-arrival of a Short's flying boat at Rochester.